↑

 Use a creamy, not chunky peanut butter for a smooth, silky candy mixture.

-How to store cornflake candy
+How do you store cornflake candy?

 • Use Nutella instead of peanut butter